TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 6/1 Kings 6.19.md

 ---

-And he prepared an oracle in the midst of the house within, to set there the ark of the covenant of Jehovah.
+He prepared an oracle in the midst of the house within, to set there the ark of the covenant of Yahweh.